All Products

 4. On the Snapshots tab, find the snapshot that you want to use and click Restore Cloud Computer in the Actions column.

 If the cloud computer is not stopped, a message appears.
-In the message, click OK.
+Click OK in the message and wait for the cloud computer to stop.
 After the cloud computer is stopped, proceed as prompted.

 5. In the Restore Cloud Computer panel, confirm the snapshot information and click Restore Cloud Computer.